PrinceYadav078/PrinceYadav078/README.md

 ![Visitor Count](https://profile-counter.glitch.me/{KARANKANOJIA7830}/count.svg)
 <br>

-<p align="center">I have completed my CDAC in PG-DAC from Mumbai Education Trust (MET-IIT) (Nashik).
+<p align="center">I have completed my CDAC in PG-DAC from Mumbai Education Trust (MET-IIT) (Nashik) in 2023.
+I have completed my B.Tech in Mechanical Engineering from Galgotia's College of Engineering & Technology (Gr.Noida) in 2022.
 I'm Crazy Coder & Passionate Learner.
 I have keen interest in coding.
 </p>

 <p align="center">I am passionate about Full Stack Development.
 I am a hard working student and a rational thinker who loves to logically deconstruct a problem to find innovative solutions.
 With a multi disciplinary approach in life, I always gives emphasis on being a team player and recognises how reliability can lead to success.😂. </p>